 Adv De Wet assured the Committee that DIRCO was committed to coordination.
 She did point out that legal advisers on the Bill had all been in agreement that in Clause 8(1) “may” was the better option to use.
 The Intergovernmental Relations Act already provided for “must” and would apply.

-Mr Nathi Mjehxahe Parliamentary Legal Adviser referred to section 41(2) of the Constitution and to section 9(1) of the Intergovernmental Relations Framework Act and said that the operative word was “may”.
+Mr Nathi Mjenxane, Parliamentary Legal Adviser, referred to section 41(2) of the Constitution and to section 9(1) of the Intergovernmental Relations Framework Act and said that the operative word was “may”.
 A cabinet minister “may” establish an intergovernmental framework for better coordination.
 He said that “may” was used as opposed to “must”.

 The Chairperson accepted the explanation and said that the Committee acceded to “may”.
 He asked that in the interest of time where similar comments were made that DIRCO responses not be repeated.